ChrisR08/React-Hangman-Game/README.md

 ## Usage

-To run the game, use the following command:
+To run the game, use the following command `npm start`

-npm start

 This will start the development server and open the game in your default web browser at http://localhost:3000/.